-Webspark is the ASU enterprise content management system distribution supported by the University Technology Office.
+Webspark is the ASU enterprise content management system distribution supported by the Enterprise Technology.
 Webspark offers turn-key, easy-to-use, web standards compliant, website building compatible with Arizona State University Rational Information Technology Environment (ASURITE) authentication.
 Features include slideshows, accordions, carousels, iSearch pages, ASU News, ASU Events and more.
 View the asu.edu UI kit to see a full inventory of included components.

 Webspark 1, sunsetting